Yoctol/bottender/docs/channel-line-liff.md

 ![different sizes of liff](https://user-images.githubusercontent.com/563929/73712876-6a01b100-4746-11ea-8f85-22b8026882d5.png)

 Besides, LIFF gives you more chances to improve interactions between users and the chatbot.
-One of the common scenarios is submitting a form in LINE Bots.
+One of the common scenarios is submitting a form in **LINE Official Account(LINE OA)**.

 ### Features in LIFF